-The World Bank's Global Flaring and Methane Reduction Partnership (GFMR), formerly the Global Gas Flaring Reduction Partnership (GGFR), is a multi-donor trust fund composed of governments, oil companies, and multilateral organizations committed to ending routine gas at oil production sites across the world and reducing methane emissions from the oil and gas sector to near zero by 2030.
+The World Bank's Global Flaring and Methane Reduction (GFMR) Partnership is a multi-donor trust fund composed of governments, energy companies, and multilateral organizations committed to reducing methane emissions and ending routine gas flaring at oil production sites across the world by 2030.

-GFMR focuses on providing grant funding, technical assistance, policy and regulatory reform advisory services, institutional strengthening, and mobilizing financing to support action by governments and operators, thereby jump-starting the deployment of flaring and methane reduction solutions.
+To help developing countries rapidly cut flaring and methane emissions, GFMR provides governments and state-owned entities with programmatic support.
+This includes catalytic grant funding, technical assistance, policy and regulatory reform advisory services, institutional strengthening, and mobilizing finance to jump-start and accelerate the deployment of flaring and methane reduction solutions.

 Gas Flaring

-During oil production, the associated natural gas is often flared (burned) or even sometime vented when economic, regulatory or technical barriers to the development of gas markets and gas infrastructure prevent it from being used or when re-injecting the associated gas back into the reservoir is not possible.
+During oil production, the associated natural gas, composed mainly of methane, is often treated as waste, and flared (burned) or vented directly into the atmosphere.
+This occurs when economic, regulatory, technical, or infrastructure barriers prevent it from being used as a fuel or when re-injecting it back into the reservoir is not possible.

-GFMR estimates that global upstream gas flaring increased to 148 billion cubic meters (bcm) in 2023 from 139 bcm in 2022.
-Last year, the world still flared enough gas to generate approximately 1,800 Terawatt hours (TWh) of energy, almost two-thirds of the European Union's net domestic electricity generation.
+GFMR estimates that global upstream gas flaring increased to 148 billion cubic meters (bcm) in 2023, up from 139 bcm in 2022.
+Flaring wastes natural gas that could be used for productive purposes, such as power generation, especially in countries where access to energy is limited.
+In 2023, the world flared enough gas to generate approximately 1,800 Terawatt hours (TWh) of usable energy, almost two-thirds of the European Union's net domestic electricity generation.

-Gas flaring contributes to climate change and impacts the environment through the emission of carbon dioxide, methane, black carbon, and other pollutants.
-It is estimated that each cubic meter of associated gas flared results in about 2.8 kilograms of CO2-equivalent emissions (CO2e).
-At current levels, global flaring is estimated to result in over 350 million tons of CO2equivalent emissions annually.
+Gas flaring also contributes to climate change and negatively impacts the regional and local environment through the emission of carbon dioxide (CO2), unburnt methane, black carbon, and other pollutants.
+Each cubic meter of associated gas flared is estimated to produce 2.6 kilograms of CO2-equivalent (CO2e) emissions.
+At current levels, global flaring is estimated to result in over 350 million tons of CO2e emissions annually.

 Zero Routine Flaring by 2030 initiative (ZRF)

-GFMR advocates for ending routine gas flaring and venting by garnering commitments for the Zero Routine Flaring by 2030 initiative (ZRF).
+GFMR advocates for ending routine gas flaring by garnering commitments for the Zero Routine Flaring by 2030 initiative (ZRF).
 Governments and companies that endorse ZRF commit to no routine flaring in any new oil field developments and to end routine flaring at existing (legacy) oil production sites as soon as possible and no later than 2030.
-Venting is never an acceptable substitute for flaring.
+Venting, when the associated gas (mostly methane) is just released unburnt into the atmosphere, is never an acceptable substitute for flaring.

 Methane